-The State used data from the state database (e.g., subsequent data) designed to track special education evaluation and placement data.
-These data were used to determine the extent to which 60-day timelines were met statewide, and which AEAs were or were not meeting the regulatory requirement of 100% compliance of evaluations completed within a 60-day timeline.
-The state verified through this follow-up that all AEAs were correctly implementing the specific regulatory requirements (i.e., achieved 100% compliance) based on a review of updated data.
+The State used data from the state database designed to track special education evaluation and placement data.
+These data are used to determine the extent to which 60-day timelines are being met statewide, and which AEAs had or had not met the regulatory requirement of 100% compliance of evaluations completed within a 60-day timeline.
+The State continued to emphasize the use of verification reports to help meet the timelines.
+These data were also included in data reviews conducted on-site with AEAs during the most recent cycle of monitoring.